-The transferability of credits or certificate you earn at another institution, is at the sole discretion of PAUL MITCHELL THE SCHOOL.
-You may be required to repeat some or all of your coursework, if PAUL MITCHELL THE SCHOOL does not accept some or all of your credits.
-For this reason you should speak to PAUL MITCHELL THE SCHOOL's admissions leader to determine if your credits or certificate will transfer.
-If a student wishes to appeal the credits accepted, please refer to the schools appeal policy.
+The transferability of credits or certificate you earn at another institution, is at the sole discretion of Paul Mitchell The School Santa Barbara.
+You may be required to repeat some or all of your coursework, if Paul Mitchell The School Santa Barbara does not accept some or all of your credits.
+For this reason you should speak to Paul Mitchell The School Santa Barbara's admissions leader to determine if your credits or certificate will transfer.